raptor494/RaptorAPI/README.md

 - `ItemUtils.isSpawnEgg(Material)`, `ItemUtils.isBanner(Material)`, and `ItemUtils.isBannerOrShield(Material)`.
 - `StringUtils.format(BaseComponent, Object...)` which formats the JSON text using the {#} notation, where # is the argument index.
 - `TypedList`, `TypedSet`, `TypedCollection`, and `TypedMap`, which provide runtime type-checking.
-- `PermissionBasedCommandHelpTopic`, which provides a different help topic conent based on whether the viewer has a permission or not.
+- `PermissionBasedCommandHelpTopic`, which provides a different help topic content based on whether the viewer has a permission or not.
 ### Maven
 I do not have a Maven repository for this set up yet, unfortunately.
 You&apos;ll have to download the code, build the jar yourself, and add it like so:
 ```xml